webol/vuer/README.md

-# Vue Outline
+# Vuer

 ## Introduction

-The Vue Outline project is a Vuetify based single page app that uses a Drupal instance running the Drupal Outline module as a backend.
+The Vuer project is a Vuetify based single page app that uses a Drupal instance running the Drupal Outline module as a backend.
 Vue Outline provides an improved interface for Drupal content editors, using the Material Design Component library, drag and drop functionality, workflow integration, etc.  The Drupal GraphQL module combined with a node.js server is used for communication between the Vue app and the Drupal back end.

 Primary capabilities supported: